 Nittedal, Norway

-Feiring AS is one of Norway’s leading aggregate producers.
+Feiring AS is one of Norway’s leading bulk material producers.
 The company started in 1962 and has since grown to 15 departments divided into 6 different business areas around Norway.

 The new facility delivered to Feiring AS dept. Bjønndalen/Nittedal